5 Dangerous Ideas for Designers

 All designers should think of themselves as ambassadors of good ideas, recognizing that good ideas can come from anywhere, from people with and without design training, and we should be welcoming to them.
 If they are going to learn about design it’s only going to happen if we teach them.
 There is no one else.
 Think of the word ambassador: how often is this how people would describe you when you’re the only designer in the room?

 2. You have no power

-It’s ok not to have power, provided you don’t act like you have it.
+It’s OK not to have power, provided you don’t act like you have it.
 What decisions, as a designer, are truly yours?
 There is probably a small set of decisions you can make without implicit approval from someone else.
 And if you want more of your ideas to make it out the door, you either need more power, or to get better at borrowing the power of others to get things done.

-One lame way to try and obtain power is jargon.
+One bad way to try and obtain power is jargon.
 It’s an attempt to change the playing field of language, which only people with less power tend to do.
 I’m convinced the people who use the most jargon have the least confidence in their ideas.

 At a minimum, if jargon is a necessary evil to survive at the companies we work for, can’t we speak plainly and directly when we’re talking to other designers?

 Whoever you report to has a more general role than yours.
 You work for a generalist.
 If you want more power, you need to either: a) take on a more general, or cross-discipline, role or b) get better at influencing people with more power than you.
 Any designer can go get an MBA, or learn to take on general management tasks, if they are so inspired, as the skills aren’t that hard to acquire (And consider how many VPs there are who have none of those skills anyway).
 But few designers do it, as they don’t want the annoyances, and the stress, that comes with power.
 Designers fear “not being a designer anymore”, but yet are constantly annoyed by how many important design decisions are made by “non-designers.”
 Forget the job title: whoever makes the decisions that define the design is a designer.